 - Sweeteners including honey, sugars, glucose, lactose, jaggery, and gur, etc.

 - Salts, spices, soups, sauces, salads and protein products, herbs etc.

 - Foodstuffs intended for particular nutritional uses like infant formula, dietetic foods, food supplements, etc.,

 - Beverages, excluding dairy products, non-alcoholic, waters natural and mineral, fruit and vegetable juices, nectars, sports drinks, carbonated, coffee, tea, alcohol, beer, cider, meads etc.

-- Ready-to-eat savouries that are potato, cereal, flour or starch based, processed and coated nuts and nut mixtures like dried fruit, fish based snacks. etc.
+- Ready-to-eat savories that are potato, cereal, flour or starch based, processed and coated nuts and nut mixtures like dried fruit, fish-based snacks. etc.

 Click Here to view the original notification.